 Some patients commonly combine BodyTite with tummy tuck surgery.
 A tummy tuck, also known as an abdominoplasty, can beautifully contour the abdomen and flanks for patients looking for dramatic improvements in the shape and contour of their abdomen and can simultaneously tighten the weekend abdominal musculature due to pregnancy and childbirth.
 In virtually all cases, weakened abdominal muscles can only be effectively addressed with surgery (rectus plication).
 However, skin tightening in adjacent areas can be effectively carried out with BodyTite to enhance the results of a tummy tuck procedure.

 The benefits of BodyTite do not end there.
 BodyTite can even be combined with some of our most popular procedures, such as breast augmentation when patients are keen to increase the volume in their breasts while also wanting to get rid of that annoying bra bulge which has proven resistant to diet and exercise.
 The beauty of BodyTite lies in its incredible versatility, which is readily incorporated into an existing surgical procedure as a convenient add-on to enhance results with minimal extra risk.
 BodyTite could be the ideal minimally invasive solution for patients looking for that extra special result.

 What does BodyTite involve?

-The BodyTite procedure takes on average, between one to 3 hours depending on the number of areas of the body being treated.
+The BodyTite procedure takes, on average, between one to 3 hours, depending on the number of areas of the body being treated.
 The treatment duration will be longer when BodyTite is combined with a tummy tuck or facelift.

-What BodyTite recovery like?
+What is BodyTite recovery like?

 When can I expect to see BodyTite results?